Shappud/Component-Testing-Lab/11-HW-504-Joystick-Module/README.md

 Creates a dead zone around the joystick's center position where small movements are ignored.
 This introduces input filtering and helps prevent unintended movement caused by small variations in the joystick's resting position.

-### Joystick Calibration

-Reads the joystick's resting position and establishes center values for the X and Y axes.
-This introduces calibration and demonstrates how input devices can be adjusted to account for differences between individual modules.

-### Joystick Mapping

-Maps the joystick's raw ADC readings into a different numerical range.
-This introduces value mapping and demonstrates how joystick input can be converted into useful control values.

 ### Joystick LED Control

 Uses joystick movement to control LEDs based on the direction of movement.
 This introduces sensor-controlled outputs and demonstrates how two-axis input can control multiple outputs.

-### Joystick Servo Control

-Uses the joystick's X and Y axes to control servo positions.
-This introduces multi-axis control and demonstrates how joystick movement can be translated into mechanical movement.

-### Joystick Speed Control

-Uses the joystick's position to control the speed of an output such as a motor through PWM.
-This introduces proportional control and demonstrates how the amount of joystick movement can affect output intensity.

-### Joystick Controller

-Combines the joystick axes and button into a simple controller interface.
-Different joystick movements and button presses are assigned to different actions.
-This introduces multiple-input processing and demonstrates how a joystick can act as a general-purpose control device.

 ## Learning Objectives